bagashiz/crud-laravel-10/README.md

 ## Setup

-### Using Podman

-1. Clone this repository and go to the project directory.
+1. Clone this repository and go to the project directory, then install the dependencies.

     ```bash
     git clone https://github.com/bagashiz/crud-laravel-10.git
     cd crud-laravel-10
+    composer install
     ```

+### Using Podman

-2. Run the following make commands to setup the database.
+1. Run the following make commands to setup the database.

     ```bash
     make mysql